Get all of the steps for this painted tile fireplace makeover in the post. A painted stone fireplace can add a simple

 The white area of the mantel surround was already painted in a semi gloss paint.
 I needed to prime over that in order for the eggshell paint to adhere well.

 This is a necessary step when you are painting over shiny surfaces.

 The second and final coat of paint was HGTV by Sherwin Williams Black Magic in eggshell finish.
-I however, had my Black Magic mixed/color matched using BEHR Premium Plus, Paint plus Primer because they were having a sale.
+I had my Black Magic mixed/color matched using BEHR Premium Plus, Paint plus Primer because they were having a sale.